HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Stock unmodified automatic transmissions allowed, must have full size working torque converter.

-- All transmissions must have 3 forward gears and a reverse gear and trans cooler mounted inside the car.
+- All transmissions must have 3 forward gears, a reverse gear and trans cooler mounted inside the car.

 - Steel drive shafts only.
-Must have one drive shaft safety loop.
+Must have one drive shaft safety loop, minimum of 1/8” strap or 1” tubing looped around drive shaft within 24” of rear u-joint.

 - Minimum stock 10-1/2” clutch assembly

-- Must have approved safety bell housing with an inspection hole in the bottom.
-(No Aluminum Bell Housing)
+- Must have approved steel safety bell housing with an inspection hole in the bottom.
+(No Aluminum Bell Housing).
+Fords must see HS Officials for weight penalties.

 - Hydraulic throw out bearings are permitted